 |30 Day Trial with No Fee||30 Day Return + 10% Restocking Fee (if bought from Scout direct)|

 - Lifetime Warranty

 - No glass break detectors

-Protect America is our #1 pick as the best security system for Atlanta thanks to the company’s longstanding reputation with customers as being a great option for anyone who doesn’t like spending a ton of money on equipment straight out of the gate, but also want a complete home solution that will cover every entrance of their home in a complete blanket of secure protection.
+Protect America is our #1 pick as the best security system for Atlanta Georgia thanks to the security company’s longstanding reputation with customers as being a great option for anyone who doesn’t like spending a ton of money on equipment straight out of the gate, but also want a complete home solution that will cover every entrance of their home in a complete blanket of secure protection.